Inferring COPD Severity from Tidal Breathing: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} 251 million people worldwide who suffer from chronic obstructive pulmonary disease (COPD) are at risk of experiencing an acute exacerbation of symptoms, which reduces quality of life, increases mortality, and accounts for the majority of COPD-related healthcare costs \cite{sullivan2000economic}.

-Frequent assessment of lung function via spirometry could help detect COPD exacerbations early and mitigate their impact.
-Patients will experience a drop in forced expiratory volume in 1 second (\fev) up to 2 weeks before an exacerbation \cite{watz2018spirometric}, but unfortunately, there is no way to measure lung function reliably in the home environment, as home spirometry is hindered by low patient adherence and poor patient technique in executing the spirometric maneuvers \cite{cruz2014home}.
+Early detection and treatment of chronic obstructive pulmonary disease (COPD) exacerbations is critical to improving patients' quality of life.
+And frequent assessment of lung function could help with early detection: for instance, patients experience a significant drop in forced expiratory volume in 1 second (\fev) up to 2 weeks before an exacerbation \cite{watz2018spirometric}.
+Unfortunately, the state-of-the-art for measuring lung function at home is hand-held spirometry, a technique that is hindered by low patient adherence and poor patient technique in executing the spirometric breathing maneuvers \cite{cruz2014home}.

+To address this problem, many studies over the past few decades have focused on monitoring COPD patients with mobile and wearable technology.
+Various approaches have been explored, from monitoring of physical activity \cite{sievi2017accelerometer, kawagoshi2013quantitative}, to accelerometer-based assessment of cardiorespiratory function \cite{naranjo2018smart, rahman2018instantrr, liaqat2019wearbreathing}.
+These previous studies have generally demonstrated that wearable sensor data can be used to distinguish between COPD patients and healthy controls.
+But they fall short in elucidating whether wearable technology can produce clinically useful information for COPD management.
+Specifically, none of the aforementioned studies has clarified whether a COPD patient's \underline{\textbf{severity level of lung airway obstruction}}---as classified by the Global Initiative for Chronic Obstructive Lung Disease (GOLD) \cite{singh2019global}---can be inferred from wearable sensors.

+A few researchers have gone beyond merely distinguishing between COPD patients and healthy controls, and have instead introduced new approaches to infer severity of airway obstruction from non-spirometric data \cite{bellos2013identification, ying2016gold, moghadas2017lung}.
+Unfortunately, these alternatives to spirometry depend on data that cannot easily be measured with a wearable device.
+Thus, these novel tools for estimating COPD severity are unsuitable for continuous, at-home patient monitoring.

+Unless wearable sensor data can be translated into a usable, clinical-standard rating of lung airway obstruction, these emerging technologies will have a limited impact on remote COPD management \cite{piwek2016rise}.
+To tackle this problem, we have developed an algorithm (\figs{oneGwords}{blockDiagram}) that can infer a patient's GOLD classification level of lung airway obstruction from the respiratory signal measured during tidal (i.e. ``quiet'') breathing.
+The respiratory signal can easily be measured via accelerometry \cite{phan2008estimation} or cardiac-derived techniques \cite{7997854, 6497470, 4811954}, using unobtrusive wearable devices like tags, earphones, rings or smartwatches \cite{holt2018ambulatory, castaneda2018review, gaurav2016cuff, strik2020validating, kinnunen2020feasible}.
+Our proposed algorithm is a step towards bridging the gap between wearable sensor data and clinically relevant information for COPD management.